Severn Vale School is committed to safeguarding and promoting the well-being of children through:

 Deputy Designated Safeguarding Lead (Deputy DSL)

-The Safeguarding team also includes the School IT Department.
+The Safeguarding team also work closely with the School’s IT Department.
 Their role within the team is to ensure that the school’s IT network is continually equipped and monitored to limit and restrict misuse or abuse online.

 Safeguarding Training & Learning

 Each of Safeguarding team hold up to date Gloucestershire Safeguarding Children’s Board (GSCB) Child Protection accreditation.
-The DSL and the Deputy DSL undergo appropriate accredited Safeguarding training to provide them with the knowledge and skills required to carry out their role.
+The DSL and the Deputy DSL undergo appropriately accredited Level 3 Safeguarding training, to provide them with the knowledge and skills required to carry out their role.
 Their accredited training is updated every two years.

 New staff whose roles involve 1:1 contact with students receive Safeguarding training delivered by the DSL as part of their induction.
 This training includes GSCB approved online accreditation which is mandatory for staff to complete.
 Staff whose roles do not involve 1:1 contact with students (Site and Canteen staff) receive bi-annual Safeguarding training delivered by the DSL.

 All teaching and support staff members undergo safeguarding and child protection training delivered in by Gloucestershire Safeguarding Children’s Board.
 The training explores thresholds for intervention, looked at the signs and symptoms of the 4 main categories of abuse and examined legal frameworks, national guidance and local procedures.
 The training is in line with the Keeping Children Safe in Education guidelines, which all staff must have an awareness of.
 The new guidelines came into force in September 2020.

 All staff receive regular Safeguarding updates from the DSL on National, Local or school specific Safeguarding issues/concerns as well as reminders of good practice and student relevant notifications.